roighteously/bitwarden-dedupe-js/README.md

 ## Running

-Now run the program with `npm run start`.
+Download the already packaged version from the Releases tab or run the program with `npm run start`.
 It's simple from there.

 ## Exporting